-The PGY2 Ambulatory Care Pharmacy Residency Program at the University of Arizona College of Pharmacy/Banner – University Medical Center South Campus Family Medicine and Diabetes Clinic is a 12-month training program.
+The PGY2 Ambulatory Care Pharmacy Residency Program at The University of Arizona College of Pharmacy/Banner – University Medical Center South Campus Family Medicine and Diabetes is a 12-month training program.
 This program is currently in the American Society of Health-System Pharmacists (ASHP) Candidate Status.

-In general, the majority of clinical experiences will be gained through direct patient care services as part of an interprofessional team of endocrinologists, endocrinology fellows, medical residents, dietitians, and nurses in a specialty ambulatory care setting.
-The resident will participate in providing direct, evidence-based, patient-centered care in an interprofessional ambulatory care setting.
-The resident also will participate in providing DSME/S. Additionally, the resident will serve as a medication expert/resource to the health care team, providing requested and pertinent information.
+In general, the majority of clinical experiences will be gained through direct patient care services as part of interprofessional teams including physicians, medical residents, dietitians, and nurses.
+The resident will participate in providing advanced, direct, evidence-based and patient-centered care in various areas of ambulatory care.
+The resident also will participate in providing DSMES.
+Additionally, the resident will serve as a medication expert and resource to the health care team, providing requested and pertinent information.

-The resident’s academic responsibilities will include didactic teaching experience through formal lecturing and facilitating small group teaching/case discussions for PharmD students.
-Experiential teaching will be gained through assisting in precepting PharmD students during IPPE and APPE learning experiences, facilitating/leading patient case and journal club discussions, and clinical activities.
+The resident’s academic responsibilities will include didactic teaching experience through formal lecturing and facilitating small group discussions for PharmD students.
+Experiential teaching will be gained through assisting in precepting PharmD students during IPPE and APPE learning experiences, assuming a preceptor role for PGY1 pharmacy residents, facilitating and leading patient case and journal club discussions, and clinical activities.

 The resident will design, implement, and complete a research project.
 The objective is to improve the resident's skills in problem identification, investigation, and solution.
 The project must be approved by the residency program director and should be of such quality that would merit presentation at a national conference and completion of a manuscript suitable for publication in a peer-reviewed journal.